What are the school hours and how is the day organised?

 Is there before and after school provision?

-We offer a breakfast provision from Monday to Friday, between 8.10am and 8.40am, where students can meet friends and enjoy a tasty selection of toasted breakfast items and pastries, cereals, yoghurt, fresh fruit and hot options such as sausage baps.
+We offer a breakfast provision from Monday to Friday, between 8.15am and 8.40am, where students can meet friends and enjoy a range of breakfast items, including free porridge.

 Our after-school programme runs until 5.00pm and gives students the chance to use the school’s superb leisure facilities, including the swimming pool and fitness suite, or take part in one of the many clubs and activities on offer.